-Your a bit anxious until you get a call from my office with your first showing request.
-You hang up, and 5 minutes later another call comes.... and another, and another for 6 long days.
+You're a bit anxious until you get a call from my office with your first showing request.
+You hang up, and 5 minutes later another call comes.... and another, and another, for 6 long days.

-All total, you get 30 showings leading up to your offer day and you're expecting at least one or hopefully several offers so you can get back to normal life.
+You have had 30 showings leading up to your offer day and you're expecting at least one (or hopefully more) so you can get back to a normal life.
 In nearly every moment in history, you would be correct in expecting that.

 One problem..... nobody is calling on offer day.
 And nobody submits an offer.